asyncwebio/classplusplus-online-classroom/readme.txt

 == Frequently Asked Questions ==

-= How do I connect the plugin to a Class++ server? =
+= How do I connect the plugin to a HEL Online Classroom server? =
-<a href="https://classplusplus.ai/" target="_blank">Click here</a> to get a Class++ server subscription.
-After login to your Class++ account, visit Integration page to note down the server URL and Secret.
-Visit the Class++ plugin details page on your Wordpress site and click on Settings button.
-Enter the Class++ URL and Secret and click on Save.
+<a href="https://classplusplus.ai/" target="_blank">Click here</a> to get a HEL Online Classroom server subscription.
+After login to your HEL Online Classroom account, visit Integration page to note down the server URL and Secret.
+Visit the HEL Online Classroom plugin details page on your Wordpress site and click on Settings button.
+Enter the HEL Online Classroom URL and Secret and click on Save.

-= How do I connect the plugin to a BigBlueButton server? = You can connect the Class++ plugin to any self-hosted or 3rd party BigBlueButton server.
-Visit the Class++ plugin details page on your Wordpress site and click on Settings button.
+= How do I connect the plugin to a BigBlueButton server? = You can connect the HEL Online Classroom plugin to any self-hosted or 3rd party BigBlueButton server.
+Visit the HEL Online Classroom plugin details page on your Wordpress site and click on Settings button.
 Enter the BigBlueButton URL and Secret and click on Save.

 = Can I create multiple classes with this plugin? = Yes, the plugin allows you to create an unlimited number of classes.
 Navigate to the plugin section in your WordPress dashboard and use the "Add New Class" option to create as many classes as you need.